SteveRosam/aiven-docs/docs/platform/howto/disk-autoscaler.md

 import TrashIcon from "@site/static/images/icons/trash.svg";
 import EditIcon from "@site/static/images/icons/edit.svg";

-Service disk autoscaler allows for automatically increasing the storage capacity of the service disk when the disk is running out of space.
+Service disk autoscaler enables you to automatically increase the storage capacity of the service disk when the disk is running out of space.

 :::note[Pricing]
 The disk autoscaler base pricing depends on your service type and plan.